 Identifying Areas of Opportunity and Success

-74 percent of marketers prioritize lead conversion
+77% prioritize lead conversion

-57 percent prioritize increasing web traffic
+55% prioritize increasing web traffic

-46 percent prioritize creating revenue from existing customer pools
+42% prioritize creating revenue from existing customer pools

-42 percent prioritize proving marketing’s ROI to leadership
+53% prioritize proving marketing’s ROI to leadership

-When asked specifically to rank priorities related to inbound marketing, increasing organizations’ presence in organic web searches and content distribution reigned supreme.
-Interest in blog content creation also outpaces the creation of interactive, visual, and long-form pieces of content, such as infographics, white papers, and ebooks.
+When asked specifically to rank priorities related to inbound marketing, increasing organizations’ presence in organic web searches and blog content reigned supreme, outpacing the creation of interactive, visual and long-form pieces of content, such as infographics, white papers and eBooks.

 The Healthcare Highlights

-Where Will Inbound Marketing Go From Here?
+Where Will Inbound Marketing for Health Organizations Go From Here?

 Digital means of outreach will continue to dominate.
 However, marketers may branch out from the written content found in blog posts and ebooks to incorporate more visual means of communication.
 Distribution channels that respondents plan to branch out to within the next 12 months include YouTube, LinkedIn, Facebook video and Instagram.